We also offer full Cub Scout camping programs at these and other sites around the council service area.

 Camping is an important part of the scout program for all ages.
 In the Longhouse Council, we offer a range of camping opportunities all year long.
 We have summer programs for both Cub Scout and Boy Scouts, along with year round camping at Camp Woodland.

 Thank you for your patronage in 2015!
-2016 information coming soon: Cub Scout Investigators!
+2016 theme: Cub Scout Investigators!

 We offer a full range of camping programs for Tigers, Cub Scouts, and Webelos.
-They can choose from day camp settings, resident camps on weekends or weekdays, or evening camps.
+They can choose from day camp settings, resident and family weekend, or evening camps.
 Camp Programs are available for each of the different age groups.

 At Sabattis Scout Reservation we offer a full range of programs with patrol cooking.
 The Trek Center is run out of Sabattis and offers immediate access to millions of wilderness acres in the Adirondack Park.